marianna13/any2dataset-cluster-tools/README.md

 SSH_KEY="ssh key of cluster machines"
 USER="username of cluster machines"
 ```

+## Add a mount key

+Before proceeding with cluster setup, keys for mounting folders (eg from JUDAC) on remote machines should be created.
+Please see [this guide](helpers/mount_key_instructions.md).
+Once keys are in place, proceed with cluster setup.

 ## Starting a cluster

 The cluster should be starting on the master node.